 - Select the issue type for which you want the new relationship to be available for use.
 The Issue Type's configuration will display to the right.

 - On the Definition tab, the Included Relationships section will display all available relationship types in the project.
 Right-click on the relationship type that you want to activate and select Include.
 You can change this at any time to Exclude.

 The relationship type is now available when users link issues of the type selected as Ref type in the relationship configuration.
-In the below example, an issue has been copied ("Maintain cruise speed") and a relationship called "Parents" as defined above, is being pasted to the "Brake for obstacle" issue by right-clicking in the Relationships section and selecting Paste "Parents".
+In the below example, an issue has been copied ("Maintain cruise speed") and it is being linked to the "Brake for obstacle" issue as a parent by right-clicking in the Relationships section and selecting Paste "Parents".

 The issue editor is accessible both via Projects (as shown above), but also via the Issues view.